Stradbroke Road Speed Reduction

 I have a request.
 Can you please repair the unsightly broken bridge rails over the creek on Stradbroke Rd near the Morialta car park on Stradbroke rd.
 These rails are not safe and have been in a 3rd world state of disrepair for well over 20 years.

-Spero Tsapaliaris asked over 2 years ago
+Spero Tsapaliaris asked about 3 years ago

 Hi Spero.
 I have requested one of our works team go and inspect the bridge rails.
 I'll then update my answer when I hear from them.
 Thank you, Alyssa.